Vector-analysis/Vector-analysis.github.io/_pages/home.md

 <div class="col-sm-6 clearfix">
 Hello!
 My name is Zhaofeng Peng, currently a first-year Ph.D. student in <a href="https://www.umass.edu/polymer-science/">Polymer Science and Engineering</a> at <a href="https://www.umass.edu/">UMass Amherst</a>.
 Before this, I earned my Bachelor's degree in Theoretical and Applied Mechanics from <a href="https://www.pku.edu.cn">Peking University</a>, Beijing.<!--My research interests embrace biology-related soft matter behavior and fluid mechanics in biomedical engineering.-->

+During my undergrad, I conduncted my research with Professor <a href="https://en.coe.pku.edu.cn/faculty/facultyaz/926688.htm">Guang Chen</a> on the osmotic pressure of polyelectrolyte solutions and the swelling behavior of red blood cells.
 </div>

 <!--I'm now doing my undergraduate research program about the swelling behavior of red blood cells, advised by Prof. <a href="https://en.coe.pku.edu.cn/faculty/facultyaz/926688.htm">Guang Chen</a>.
 For a full list of my projects, please visit the [research]({{ site.baseurl }}/research) page.